By Qasim Swati (United Kingdom)

 As a result of tolerating those having opposite or different faiths and beliefs in the British society, no one is allowed to say or do something against the religion, belief or ideology of another person.
 The different religions, existing in the British society, include Judaism, Christianity, Islam, Buddhism, Hinduism, Sikhism and even atheism (disbelief or lack of belief in the existence of God or gods) where the people believe in no specific religion or belief, etc. Despite the fact that the UK population is a mixture of people coming from different religious backgrounds, no discrimination is done against any specific religious community in the British society and the authorities, throughout the country, do their best to treat all the people in the United Kingdom equally and without any discrimination.

-All the Jews, the Christians, the Muslims, the Buddhists, the Hindus and the Sikhs, residing in the country, are allowed to practise and observe their religious activities freely and without any fear or danger from any individual, organisation or the government itself.
-They are free to go to their synagogues, churches, mosques, Buddhist temples (including vihara, the stupa, wat and pagoda), Hindu temples and Sikh gurdwaras.
-Similarly, all the various religious festivals, including Hanukkah/Chanukah, Diwali or Deepavali/Dipavali, Christmas Day, Boxing Day, Easter, Eid al – Fitr, Eid al – Adha, Nowruz or the Iranian New Year’s Day/the Persian New Year and the Chinese New Year, etc., are allowed or permitted to be celebrated freely, openly/publicly and peacefully across the UK.
+All the Jews, the Christians, the Muslims, the Buddhists, the Hindus, the Sikhs, the Jains, the Neopagans, the Baha’is and others residing in the country, are allowed to practise and observe their religious activities freely and without any fear or danger from any individual, organisation or the government itself.
+They are free to go to their synagogues, churches, mosques, Buddhist temples (including Vihara, the Stupa, Wet and Pagoda), Hindu temples, Derasars or Jain temples and Sikh Gurdwaras.
+Similarly, all the various religious festivals, including Hanukkah/Chanukah, Diwali or Deepavali/Divali, Christmas Day, Boxing Day, Easter, Eid al – Fitr, Eid al – Adha, Nowruz, or the Iranian New Year’s Day/the Persian New Year and the Chinese New Year, etc., are allowed or permitted to be celebrated freely, openly/publicly and peacefully across the UK.